Yellow Jackets No. 3 in Golfstat, No. 4 in coaches poll and No. 5 in Golfweek/Sagarin ratings

 On the conference level since 1985, when the Yellow Jackets won their first ACC Championship, Tech has earned more NCAA Championship berths than any team except Clemson.
 The Jackets have earned more top-10, more top-5 and more top-2 finishes in NCAA Championship competition than any other ACC team.
 Tech also has had more All-America selections (61) than any other ACC team during the same period except the Tigers.

 His players have been just as successful in the classroom.
 Tech's golf program has been recognized with a perfect Academic Progress Report score of 1000 for 12 straight years, and every senior has graduated.

-Fourteen different players under Heppler have been named All-America Scholars by the Golf Coaches Association of America, which requires a minimum 3.2 GPA and participation in at least 75 percent of a team's events.
+Twenty-one different players under Heppler have been named All-America Scholars (a total of 36 times) by the Golf Coaches Association of America, which requires a minimum 3.2 GPA and participation in at least 75 percent of a team's events.
 Two, All-Americans Bryce Molder and Roberto Castro, received the NCAA's Top VIII Award, an honor given to eight student-athletes from all sports each year and recognizes those who excel in their sport and in the classroom, and exhibit high character, leadership and service to others.